tleecsm/VoVTCG/www/data/cards.md

  - Hand: -1

-<b>Spellcaster, Level 1:</b><i> While this card is recruited, you may play a Spell card with Level 1 or less.
-If you do, remove this card from the recruitment rail.</i>
+<b>Spellcaster, Level 1</b> (<i>While this card is recruited, you may play a Spell card with Level 1 or less.
+If you do, remove this card from the recruitment rail.</i>)
 At the start of your turn, you may reveal up to one <b>Zodiac</b> card for each <b>Season</b> from your hand.
 If you do, draw a card for each card revealed this way.
 <br>